 Both federal and state laws limit an identity theft victim's financial losses.
 Under state law, no identity theft victim may be held liable for any unauthorized charges made on a credit card that is issued to a consumer without their request or authorization.
 Under federal law, the amount an identity theft victim must pay for unauthorized credit card charges is limited to \$50.
 If a victim reports the identity theft prior to unauthorized charges being made, the victim is not responsible for any charges.
-Under federal law, the amount an identity theft prior to an ATM or debit card varies based upon how quickly the loss is reported.
+Under federal law, the amount an identity theft victim must pay for unauthorized charges made on an ATM or debit card varies based upon how quickly the loss is reported.